 No matter what change you want to make, it is strongly recommended to consult a notary for your will / codicil; that way, you’re going to get legal advice, and you’re going to have an authentic, notarized document that doesn’t require verification.
 Therefore, your last wishes can be put into action more quickly.

-The global price, our fees, and the rates and costs for a modification (cancellation, revocation, change of a will) are affordable and reflect the reality of your file and the rendered services.
+The global price, our fees, and the rates and costs for a modification (cancellation, revocation, change of a will) are affordable.

 Contact us now!